Matías Vecino: Lazio

 On 1 August 2022, Vecino joined Lazio on a free transfer, signing a three-year contract.

+Celta

+On 2 February 2026, Vecino signed with Spanish club Celta Vigo until June 2027.

 International career

 Vecino was born in Canelones, Uruguay, to a family of Italian ancestry, with roots in the city of Campobasso, and was eligible for both national teams.
-He has been capped by the Uruguay national under-20 football team for the 2011 South American Youth Championship and for the 2011 FIFA U-20 World Cup.
-He scored the goal to qualify Uruguay for the 2012 Olympic Games in London.
+He has been capped by the Uruguay national under-20 team for the 2011 South American Youth Championship and for the 2011 FIFA U-20 World Cup.
+He scored the goal to help Uruguay qualify for the 2012 Olympic Games in London.
 Vecino's debut for the Uruguay senior team came on 25 March 2016 against Brazil.

 In May 2018, he was named in Uruguay's provisional 26-man squad for the 2018 FIFA World Cup in Russia.

 On 27 May 2024, Vecino announced his retirement from the national team.